Putin Claims Russia Proposed a Cyber War Treaty In 2015 But the Obama Admin Ignored Them

 Putin proposing a "cyber war treaty" is like the Mob proposing that they will "protect you".

+Yeah let's believe the U.S instead.
+I mean today more than ever before, it's clear just how honest and sincere the US has been about everything, right?

-Thank goodness we have Trump now (Score:4, Funny)
+Thank goodness we have Trump now (Score:2, Funny)

 And a Putin-friendly Republican party.
 There will be peace in our time!